Thursday, June 24, 2010

 Add chilies, herbs and nutmeg.
 Cover and simmer 30 minutes.

-n a small bowl, beat two eggs with vegetable oil.
+Meanwhile, in a small bowl, beat two eggs with vegetable oil.
 Add packet of matzo ball mix, and stir until even.
 Refrigerate for 15 minutes.

 In a separate pot, bring 2 1/2 quarts of salted water to a boil.